GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Option 3.
 Email Us

-Email us at fpki@gsa.gov to request an out-of-band copy of the COMMON root CA certificate.
+Email us at fpki@gsa.gov to request an out-of-band copy of the COMMON for download.

-### Installation Options
+### Install Options

-Install COMMON in your agency government-furnished Apple devices using these options:
+Install COMMON on your agency's government-furnished Apple devices using any of these options:

 * [Option 1.
 Install Using an Apple Configuration Profile](#option-1-install-using-an-apple-configuration-profile)
 * [Option 2.
 Install Using Command Line](#option-2-install-using-command-line)